-- 1. From the Access Points page, select the AP from the list. - 2.
+- 1. From the Network > Wireless > Wireless LANs page, select an AP. - 2.
 Click More and select Switch Over Clusters.

 The specify Destination Cluster dialog box appears.

 - 3. Enter the Control IP or FQDN

 - 4. Click OK.
 A confirmation dialog to trigger the AP switchover appears.

 - 5. Click Yes.